ScilifelabDataCentre/pathogens-portal/content/english/dashboards/wastewater/covid_quantification/historic_covid_gu.md

   <div class="table-responsive">{{< plotly json="https://blobserver.dc.scilifelab.se/blob/historic_wastewater_gothenburg.json" height="550px" >}}</div>
 </div>

-**Code used to produce plot:** [Script to produce plot](https://github.com/ScilifelabDataCentre/pathogens-portal-visualisations/blob/main/wastewater/gothenburg_covid.py).
+**Code used to produce plot:** [Script to produce plot](https://github.com/ScilifelabDataCentre/pathogens-portal-visualisations/blob/main/wastewater/gothenburg_covid_historic.py).

 ## Commentary from the research group

 <div><b>Date:</b> 2023-11-07<br><b>Commentary:</b>There are still low amounts of SARS-CoV-2 in Gothenburg's wastewater.
 However, there was a small increase in weeks 41, 42, and 43 but there are still low levels.</div>

-{{< ww_dynamic_content >}}

 ### Dataset

-**Download the data:** [Quantification of SARS-CoV-2 and enteric viruses in wastewater](https://blobserver.dc.scilifelab.se/blob/wastewater_data_gu_allviruses.xlsx).
+**Download the data:** [Quantification of SARS-CoV-2 and enteric viruses in wastewater](https://blobserver.dc.scilifelab.se/blob/wastewater_data_gu_allviruses_historic.xlsx).
 Results are available for SARS-CoV-2 from week 7 of 2020 (with a small gap over winter 2022-2023), and for enteric viruses from week 2 of 2023.
 The last data entry is week 43 of 2023 for both types of data.

 **Contact:** <helene.norder@gu.se>